New in 3.5.14: preparing for updates

 - Using command line in console mode:

-- connect to the /setup URL using admin/admin as username/password
+- Log into the /setup URL using admin/admin as username/password

-This step is necessary even if you have not reached the update step yet.
+This step is required even if you have not reached the update step yet.

 Repositories are now signed for all supported Ubuntu/Debian distributions.

 Repository signature is required for Ubuntu 18.04 and Debian 9 which are supported by BlueMind 3.5.9.